pasupulaphani/martian-robots/README.md

 ## Examples

 Please see the example folder in the repo.
-- example/input.txt : Is a sample input file that has the accepted format to use with the cli tool.
+- example/cli-input_example.txt : Is a sample input file that has the accepted format to use with the cli tool.
-- example/martian-robots_example.js : This shows how to use the API directly.
+- example/martian-robots_example.js : This shows how to use the API directly.use with in the browser.
+- example/browsify_example.js : This shows how to use the API in Bowser.

 ## License